 For accurate soil analysis with a digital penetrometer, calibration is key.
 Just as a well-calibrated compass points true north, a well-calibrated penetrometer provides accurate soil data.

-If not calibrated correctly, a penetrometer’s accuracy can be impacted by factors like:
+If not calibrated correctly, a digital penetrometer’s accuracy can be impacted by factors like:

 Regular calibration before each use makes testing and recording readings easy accurate and ensures reliable readings, making testing and recording readings easy.